Antoine-Creon/Measured-Versus-Estimated-GFR/README.md

 ## Description of scripts (which script does what).

 - Data preparation and cleaning
-  - XX: labeling of the variables.
+  - `01_covariates-naming.R`: labeling of the variables.
 Definitions of the variables are provided in the supplementary material.
-  - XX: missing data description, and imputation using MICE or SMC-FCS.
+  - `02_missing-data-imputation.R`: missing data description, and imputation using MICE or SMC-FCS.
 - Main analysis
-  - XX: helper functions used in the survival analyses
+  - `03_helper-functions-survival.R`: helper functions used in the survival analyses
-  - XX: main analysis
+  - `04_main-analysis_CKDEPI2021.R`: mGFR and eGFR versus health outcomes after imputation by MICE
 - Supporting analyses:
-  - XX: EKFC
-  - XX: Plots by biomarkers
+  - `05_supporting-analyses_EKFC_CKDEPI2009-12.R`: main analysis but using the EKFC and CKD-EPI 2009-2012 equations
 - Sensitivity analyses:
-  - XX: analysis after multiple imputation by SMC-FCS
-  - XX: complete cases analysis
+  - `06_sensitivity-analysis_without-UACR-enrichment.R`: analysis without converting PCR and dipstick results to UACR.
-  - XX: analysis after exclusion of kidney transplant recipients
+  - `07_sensitivity-analysis_without-KTR.R`: analysis after exclusion of kidney transplant recipients
+  - `08_sensitivity-analysis_prevalent-HF_incident-MACE-AKI.R`: analysis after
+    - exclusion of individuals with history of AKI for the outcome AKI
-  - XX: analysis after exclusion of .. and inclusion of ..
+    - exclusion of individuals with history of MACE for the outcome MACE
+    - inclusion of individuals with history of heart failure for the outcome hospitalization with heart failure
+  - `09_sensitivity-analysis_SMC-FCS.R`: main analysis after multiple imputation by SMC-FCS
+  - `10_sensitivity-analyses_complete-cases.R`: complete cases analysis

 ## Data sharing statement